Regularity and Koszul property of symbolic powers of monomial ideals: Introduction

 which is not an eventually linear function of $n$.

 \end{thm}

 Let us summarize the structure of this article.
 In Section \ref{sect_prelim}, we recall some necessary background.
-In Section \ref{sect_limit}, we prove show that for any monomial ideal $I$, the limits $\lim\limits_{n\to \infty} \reg I^{(n)}/n $ and $\lim\limits_{n\to \infty} d(I^{(n)})/n$ exist and equal to each other.
+In Section \ref{sect_limit}, we prove that for any monomial ideal $I$, the limits $\lim\limits_{n\to \infty} \reg I^{(n)}/n $ and $\lim\limits_{n\to \infty} \omega(I^{(n)})/n$ exist and equal to each other.
 We identify them in terms of the afore-mentioned polyhedron associated to $I$.
-In Section \ref{sect_coverideals}, we describe structural properties of the symbolic powers of a cover ideal $J(G)$, and compute the function $d(J(G)^{(n)})$ in terms of the graph $G$ in certain situations.
+In Section \ref{sect_coverideals}, we describe structural properties of the symbolic powers of a cover ideal $J(G)$, and compute the function $\omega(J(G)^{(n)})$ in terms of the graph $G$ in certain situations.
+We are able to show that $\delta(J(G))=\omega(J(G))$ for graphs which are either bipartite, unmixed, or claw-free (Theorem \ref{thm_delta_JG_equal_taumaxG}).
 In Section \ref{sect_Koszulproperty}, we first prove the Koszulness criterion of Proposition \ref{prop_Koszul_criterion}.
 The main result of this section is the Koszul property of the symbolic powers for certain class of cover ideals, stated in Theorem \ref{thm_Koszul_symbolicpower_coverideals}.
 Combining this with results in Section \ref{sect_coverideals}, Theorem \ref{thm_main_non-linear} is deduced at the end of this section.